chef-boneyard/chef-rfc/rfc082-deprecation-policy.md

 In order to schedule future deprecations Chef developers will complete the following steps:

-1. Open a PR against the Chef github repository for the proposed deprecation.
+1. Open a PR against the Chef GitHub repository for the proposed deprecation.

   - Add a deprecation notice to the release notes of the upcoming release.
 This follows the example format shown below.
   - If technically feasible, add deprecation messaging in the client so that users will be notified of code changes they need to make during the client runtime.
 This follows the example format shown below.